Canada invited 613 Express Entry candidates to apply for permanent residence on November 24.

 Canada closed its border on March 18, 2020.
 Since then, IRCC has focused on admitting immigrants who are already in the country.
 Part of its strategy was to invite Express Entry candidates who were more likely to be residing in Canada, or who were nominated by a PNP.

 There was a period where Canada invited Express Entry candidates from all programs, but in 2021 IRCC has only invited candidates from the Provincial Nominee Class and Canadian Experience Class (CEC).
-Canada has held 33 PNP-specific Express Entry draws in which 17,785 candidates received invitations to apply for permanent residence.
+Since the start of the pandemic, Canada has held 33 PNP-specific Express Entry draws in which 17,785 candidates received invitations to apply for permanent residence.
 In the same timeframe, Canada has held 27 CEC draws that rendered 133,868 invitations.

 There are generally more CEC-eligible candidates in the Express Entry pool at any given time, so these figures are not surprising.
 PNP candidates need to go through a separate application process with a province or territory in order to get the nomination.
 Once they do though, it is almost guaranteed that they will be invited to apply for Canadian immigration.